A popular hiking trail in the Cusco region the Ancascocha Trek to Machu Picchu

 • Remaining Balance: The pending balance must be paid in cash (US Dollars or Peruvian Soles) during the briefing at our office in Cusco.

-Luggage & Duffle Bags
+Luggage Allowance & Duffle Bag Policy

 • Duffle Bag (7 kg / 15 lbs): We provide this bag for our support team (horsemen/porters) to carry your clothes, sleeping bag, and toiletries.